VirgilSecurity/virgil-pure-wordpress/README.txt

 == Installation ==

-Currently the plugin is available only for PHP7.2!
+Currently the plugin is available only for PHP7.2 and PHP7.3!

 In order to install the Pure Plugin you need to go through the following steps:
 * add the "vsce_phe_php" extension into your server
 * and then install the Plugin from the [WordPress Plugin Directory](https://wordpress.org/plugins/virgil-pure/) or from the [official GitHub repository](https://github.com/VirgilSecurity/virgil-pure-wordpress)

 = Step #1.
-Add the "vsce_phe_php" extension into your server before using the Plugin = [How to add vsce_phe_php extension](https://github.com/VirgilSecurity/virgil-pure-wordpress#step-1-add-the-vsce_phe_php-extension-into-your-server-before-using-the-plugin)
+Add the crypto extensions into your server before using the Plugin = [How to add vsce_phe_php extension](https://github.com/VirgilSecurity/virgil-pure-wordpress#step-1-add-the-vsce_phe_php-extension-into-your-server-before-using-the-plugin)

 = Step #2.
 Install Virgil Pure WordPress Plugin =